bespinian/trainings/gcp-workshops/README.md

 git clone -b gcp-app-engine-basic https://github.com/bespinian/bespinian-gcp-workshop.git
 ```

-Move to the folder `spring-boot-example` within the repo.
+Move to the folder `gcp-workshops/spring-boot-example` within the repo.

 Create an App Engine through the Web Console or the CLI.
 I recommend deploying to the region `europe-west6` which is located in Zürich.